 Two way talk is also accessible from the app although this function did not work very well during product testing.

 Core Camera: The camera itself leaves a few things to be desired when compared to Dropcam.
 Foscam’s field of view, for instance, is limited to 35° – 70° (Dropcam boasts 130°).
 Also, the video quality of the Foscam sensor is rated at 960p – not bad but not the full 1080p HD quality offered by Dropcam.

 On-board Storage: Where the Foscam outshines the competition is in its onboard storage.
 Foscam provides a SD card slot for local storage of snapshot and video recordings whereas Dropcam forces users to purchase a cloud-based storage subscription to save any recorded footage.

 Foscam also allows for pan, tilt, and zoom control from the mobile app – a function that Dropcam failed to implement in its latest product offering.

 Night Vision: Both Foscam and Dropcam offer night vision functionality and the Foscam sensor seemed to capture decent images in low light conditions.

 The Dropcam is definitely a more expensive option.

 However, each camera offers users a distinct set of advantages over the other so choosing the better camera comes down to exactly what you expect the camera to do in the first place.

-If you are looking for the best possible image quality, easy setup, and the ability to store video feeds to the cloud from anywhere in the world, Dropcam Pro is definitely the better option.
+If you are looking for the best possible image quality, easy setup, and the ability to store video feeds to the cloud from anywhere in the world, Dropcam Pro.